Corvimae/kaizo-ironmon-plus/README.md

 * 7\.
 No Huge Power/Pure Power unless you evolve into it.
 * 8\.
 You can only use each field Center-like healing (e.g. S.S.
 Anne heal) once ever.
 * 9\.
 Once you enter a dungeon or gym, you cannot leave until you beat it or lose.
 * 10\.
+Held items may be used, with some restrictions.
+   * 10.1\.
+Held items can only be used if they are picked up.
+Held items given consistenly from NPCs are not allowed.
+   * 10.2\.
+Some held items are banned.
+      * 10.2.1\.
+No Lucky Egg.
+      * 10.2.2\.
+No Everstone.
+      * 10.2.3\.
+No Leftovers.
-No Lucky Egg, Everstone, Leftovers, or Soul Dew.
+      * 10.2.4\.
+No Soul Dew.
+      * 10.2.5\.
+No Metronome.
 * 11\.
 Starter must be selected at random.
 If the game displays all the starters like in Gen 6, you must pick whatever the cursor defaults to.
 * 12\.
 HM moves cannot be used in battle.
 * 13\.
 All trainers in a gym must be defeated before fighting the leader.